jbloomlab/seqneut-pipeline/README.md

 ##### barcode_consistency_frac
 Require that the frequency (fraction of counts) for each barcode has a fold-change from the median across samples that does not exceed this amount in the samples where it should be consistent.
 Specifically, in the no-serum samples all viral barcodes should be at consistent relative levels across samples, and this is checked using this threshold.
-Likewise, in all samples the neutralization standard barcodes should be at consistent levels, and this is checked using this threshold.
+Likewise, in all samples the neutralization standard barcodes should be at consistent levels, and this is checked using this threshold.This is not used as a filter, but is used to flag samples that should be examined.

 ##### min_viral_barcode_frac
 Require that each viral barcode comprises at least this fraction of total counts in the no-serum sample.